-Ron Tyler is an Associate Professor of Law and Director of the Criminal Defense Clinic at Stanford Law School.
+Ron Tyler is a Professor of Law and the Director of the Criminal Defense Clinic at Stanford Law School.
 Prior to joining Stanford, Ron enjoyed a 22-year career as an Assistant Federal Public Defender with the Office of the Federal Public Defender for the Northern District of California.

 Ron’s focus on mindfulness began while he was a practicing lawyer in the 1990’s.
 In search of a serene transformation from a hectic lifestyle, he pursued a meditative style of hatha yoga—integral yoga.
 His integral yoga practice led to a meditation practice.
 When he arrived at Stanford Law School, Ron incorporated mindfulness concepts into his clinical teaching, as described in his article: The First Thing We Do, Let’s Heal All the Law Students: Incorporating Self-Care Into A Criminal Defense Clinic.